Home Insurance Without Inspection — Compare No-Inspection Coverage Options (2026)

-Whether you're buying a new home, switching providers to get a better rate, or simply tired of waiting for an inspector to show up, no-inspection homeowners insurance could be the right fit.
-In this guide, we break down how it works, which companies offer it, what it costs, and how to maximize your chance of approval β all without lifting the phone.
+Whether you're buying a new home, switching providers to get a better rate, closing on a mortgage, or simply tired of waiting for an inspector to show up — no-inspection homeowners insurance could be the right fit.
+In this guide, we break down how it works, which companies offer it, what it costs by state, and how to maximize your chance of approval — all without lifting the phone.

 Best Home Insurance Companies Without Inspection (2026)